mumair4462/ngx-datepicker-calendar/README.md

-# ngx-date-picker - Complete Documentation
+# ngx-datepicker-calendar - Complete Documentation

 A fully-featured, accessible, and performant date picker component library built with Angular v18+ using signals and standalone components.
-Includes both a standalone `NgxDatePickerComponent` and a wrapped `NgxDatePickerInputComponent` for easy integration.
+Includes both a standalone `NgxCalendarComponent` and a wrapped `NgxDatePickerComponent` for easy integration.

 ---